iridakos/iridakos.github.io/_posts/2018-02-28-bash-programmable-completion-tutorial.markdown

 description: "A tutorial for creating a bash completion script"
 date: 2018-03-01 03:00:00 +0300
 image: "http://iridakos.com/assets/images/posts/bash-completion/post-image.png"
-preview: "In this tutorial we are going to create a bash completion script to..."
 category: "tutorials"
 identifier: "bash-completion-script"
 show_popular_inline_posts: true